yuanyuanyuan/codex-father/mcp/codex-mcp-server/README.md

 codex-father-mcp-server

 TypeScript MCP server for this repo using @modelcontextprotocol/sdk.
-It exposes tools to start and manage Codex jobs by delegating to the local `job.sh`.
+It exposes tools to execute/start and manage Codex runs by delegating to the local `start.sh`/`job.sh`.

 Usage
 - Dev run (requires deps installed):